prcaetano/gallightcone/README.md

 [sim]
-boxL        Length of the simulation box [Mpc/h] shellwidth  Width of shell [Mpc/h]
+boxL        Length of the simulation box [Mpc/h] shellwidth  Width of shell [Mpc/h] zmin        Minimum of redshift range to use zmax        Maximum of redshift range shellnums   Comma-separated list of numbers (if provided, ignores the redshift range specified above)

-[sample]
-galtype     Type of galaxy used - 1=LRG,2=QSO,3=ELG
 ```

-X is the shell number (0 being z=0)
+The shell number are counted from z=0 (0 being z=0)
-e.g. if you define shellwidth = 25 in the config file and choose X=1 then you are selecting the shell between 25-50 Mpc/h
+e.g. if you define shellwidth = 25 in the config file and choose shellnums=1 then you are selecting the shell between 25-50 Mpc/h

 The code will output galaxy catalogs in each shell, which you will have to combine.